scardetto/physique/README.md

 #### Custom Configuration

 You can use any unit testing framework.
 You just need to provide a bit more configuration.
+This effectively just wraps the Albacore method for declaring a test runner.

 ```ruby
 s.run_tests do |t|